janluong/STA-141B-Project/README.md

   </tbody>
 </table>

 Our expectation that the World Series teams would have the most runs, turned out to be completely false.
 The 2012 World Series winner, the San Francisco Giants, had the LEAST number of runs in that season.
-In 2014, the Kansas City Royals played in the World Series but had the least number of home runs that year.
-Over the last ten years, both of the teams mentioned above have had the least number of home runs for multiple years.
+In 2014, the Kansas City Royals played in the World Series but had the least number of runs that year.
+Over the last ten years, both of the teams mentioned above have had the least number of runs for multiple years.
 We assume that, since they are obviously not the worst teams, their strengths are found in other places, such as having a good pitcher.

 <h3>Which teams had the most amount of stolen bases for each season?</h3>